 Since Etsy isn’t one big shop, there isn’t one central customer service number to call to arrange for a refund, so what should you do if you want to return something?

-To ask for a refund on Etsy, you’ll need to contact the business that you bought it from.
-Remember that Etsy doesn’t sell anything itself, everything that you buy is going to come from an independent shop owner.
+To ask for a full refund on Etsy, you’ll need to contact the business that you bought the product from.
+Remember that Etsy doesn’t sell anything itself, everything that you buy is going to come from the independent shop owners.
 They’re the ones who will set the refund policy for their own shops.

-Let’s look at some fairly common situations to see how a refund might be handled.
+Let’s look at some fairly common situations to see how a refund request might be handled.

 Table of Contents